MatthijsKamstra/haxejs/12automation/example2.md

 ----

-Start NPM watch so it will rebuild `javascript.hxml` as soon as file changes
+Start NPM watch so it will rebuild `build.hxml` as soon as file changes

 ```
 npm run watch